Birding · Views

 Pinon pine, rocky mountain juniper, yucca, and prickly pear cactus.

 Elk, deer, rabbits, squirrels, and chipmunks.
-You will see or hear many birds such as pine siskins, juncos, bluebirds, robins, grosbeaks, magpies, ravens, hawks, and woodpeckers.
+You'll see or hear many birds such as pine siskins, juncos, bluebirds, robins, grosbeaks, magpies, ravens, hawks, and woodpeckers.